 Many thanks to Monique of Mama Lisa’s World en français for telling me about some of the expressions about rain in French, Spanish and Occitan.

 Come visit the blog category about rain for some songs and rhymes about rain.

 *UPDATE ABOUT “RAINING BUCKETS”:

 Spaniards also say, “Llueve a cántaros” to say “it’s raining buckets”.
 It literally means the same thing.
 Portuguese have the same expression about buckets, “Está a chover a cântaros” = it’s raining buckets.
 Italians have “piove a catinelle”, which means “it’s raining basins/bowls”.

-This artilce was posted on Thursday, July 13th, 2006 at 12:46 pm and is filed under Countries & Cultures, English, Expressions about Rain, France, French, Great Britain, Languages, Occitan, Occitan, Rain, Spain, Spanish, USA, Weather, Words & Phrases.
+This article was posted on Thursday, July 13th, 2006 at 12:46 pm and is filed under Countries & Cultures, English, Expressions about Rain, France, French, Languages, Occitan, Occitan, Rain, Spain, Spanish, United Kingdom, USA, Weather, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response, or trackback from your own site.